 If you have previously successfully installed and activated your ESU key on your Windows 7 SP1 device, you do not need to re-install or reactivate it after taking this update.

 If you have previously successfully installed and activated your ESU key on your Windows Server 2008 R2 SP1 device, you may need to reactivate it.
-Please see Important Note above for more details.
+Please see the Important notes above for more details.

-A reboot is required after applying this update before you can install any other updates.
+A restart is required after applying this update before you can install any other updates.

 For more information about the ESU program, see the following resources:

 Important Before you apply this update, see the Prerequisites section.

 Microsoft is currently not aware of any issues with this update.

 To get the standalone package for this update, go to the Microsoft Update Catalog website.